 Wikipedia: "46P was the original target for close investigation by the Rosetta spacecraft, planned by the European Space Agency, but an inability to meet the launch window caused Rosetta to be sent to 67P/Churyumov-Gerasimenko instead."
 No regrets, 67P was a great success for ESA.

-The two images below are made of the same stack of ten 30-second guided exposures at ISO 6400 and processed with the 'magic' Deepsky Stacker software.
+The two images below are made of the same stack of ten 30-second tracked exposures at ISO6400 and processed with the 'magic' Deepsky Stacker software.
 The 'Star Motion' stack centers on the comet and ignores trailing stars, while the 'Comet Motion' stack ignores the position of the comet and shows the stars pinpoint.
 The latter demonstrates how fast the comet is traveling relative to the stars considering that the image is composed of ten 30-second exposures with a 5 second pause = 350 seconds or hardly six minutes.
 Obviously, the comet has assumed a strong momentum after its perihelion passage, now gradually slowing down.
 The green color is the fluorescing cometary atmosphere or coma spanning about the size of a full moon.

 The image sequence was captured on December 15th, 2018 at 14:28 UT when the comet was 11.619 million kilometers away from Earth, 2 days and 16 hours after perihelion passage.